MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/slider.md

 > [!WARNING]
 > Do not use unconstrained horizontal layout options of `Center`, `Start`, or `End` with `Slider`.
 On both Android and the UWP, the `Slider` collapses to a bar of zero length, and on iOS, the bar is very short.
 Keep the default `HorizontalOptions` setting of `Fill`, and don't use a width of `Auto` when putting `Slider` in a `Grid` layout.

+The `Slider` also defines several properties that affect its appearance:

+- [`MinimumTrackColor`](xref:Xamarin.Forms.Slider.MinimumTrackColorProperty) is the bar color on the left side of the thumb.
+- [`MaximumTrackColor`](xref:Xamarin.Forms.Slider.MaximumTrackColorProperty) is the bar color on the right side of the thumb.
+- [`ThumbColor`](xref:Xamarin.Forms.Slider.ThumbColorProperty) is the thumb color.
+This property is not supported on the Universal Windows Platform.
+- [`ThumbImage`](xref:Xamarin.Forms.Slider.ThumbImageProperty) is the image to use for the thumb, of type [`FileImageSource`](xref:Xamarin.Forms.FileImageSource).
+This property is not supported on the Universal Windows Platform.

+> [!NOTE]
+> The `ThumbColor` and `ThumbImage` properties are mutually exclusive.
+If both properties are set, the `ThumbImage` property will take precedence.

 ## Basic Slider code and markup